 Have an idea for a custom ERP?
 Get a cost estimate!

 - Higher Security

 With the best ERP software for small business, only you and your team will have access to the code.
 This significantly decreases the chances of your system being hacked.

-In the case with any off-the-shelf solution, many people can get access to and study its vulnerabilities.
+In the case of any off-the-shelf solution, many people can get access to and study its vulnerabilities.
 This allows hackers to attack a multitude of systems at once.

-A good example of this is when on May 2016 hackers found a vulnerability of an SAP ERP and used it to exploit SAP systems of many large scale organizations.
+A good example of this is when in May 2016 hackers found a vulnerability of an SAP ERP and used it to exploit SAP systems of many large-scale organizations.
 As a result, ERP applications of at least 36 organizations in the US, the UK, Germany, China, India, Japan, and South Korea have been compromised.

-Whereas in the case with a custom solution, it simply isn’t worth investing so much effort into hacking just one ERP system.
+Whereas in the case of a custom solution, it simply isn’t worth investing so much effort into hacking just one ERP system.

 - Faster Learning Curve

 Since custom systems are designed to fit an organization’s processes and not the other way around, their implementation requires less change and they are more intuitive for employees.
 This can significantly reduce your investment in training.